 Avalanche vs. Snowball: Which Debt Payoff Method Is Right for You?

 You have $47,000 in debt across multiple loans and credit cards.
 You want to pay it off as quickly as possible.
-But should you attack the highest-interest debt first (the avalanche method) or the smallest balance first (the snowball method)?
-One saves you thousands of dollars.
-The other keeps you motivated through momentum.
-We'll show you the math and help you choose.
+Should you attack the highest-interest debt first (the avalanche method) or the smallest balance first (the snowball method)?
+On paper the avalanche always wins; in practice the behavioral research says it is more complicated.
+This page shows the verified math for a real-looking debt mix, the published research on which method people actually stick with, and where consolidation and tax-deductible debt change the answer.

 How the Avalanche Method Works

 The avalanche method is mathematically optimal.
 You list your debts by interest rate (highest first) and attack them in that order while paying minimums on everything else.
-The highest-rate debt costs you the most interest per month—eliminating it first saves the most money.
+The highest-rate debt costs you the most interest per month, so eliminating it first saves the most money.

 Why it works: Interest is calculated on the remaining balance.
 By shrinking high-rate balances fast, you reduce the amount of interest that compounds against you.
-Over time, this compounds to massive savings.
+Over time, this compounds to real savings.

 How the Snowball Method Works

 Why it works: Each paid-off debt is a milestone.
-You see progress.
-You redirect the payment from the first debt to the second, "rolling" debt payoff (like a snowball rolling downhill).
-For many people, this motivation is worth the extra interest cost.
+You see one account close, you redirect its payment to the next debt, and the payment you have available "rolls" larger like a snowball.
+For many people, that motivation is worth the extra interest.

 The downside: You might spend years paying off a large, low-interest student loan while high-interest credit card debt lingers.
-The extra interest cost can be thousands of dollars.
+The extra interest cost is real, though often smaller than people assume (see the worked example below).

 Worked Example: $47,000 in Debt